Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Comparing with Scalar-Tensor Theories

-As previously stated, the results presented in Ref.~\cite{Trestini:2024zpi}, in particular Eqs.~(4.12), are written in terms of the couple $(x,e_t)$, where $x$ differs from $y$ for units of the symmetric mass ratio $\nu$, namely $x = y(1+2\nu/3 + O(\nu^2))$ for small-$\nu$.
+As previously stated, the results presented in Ref.~\cite{Trestini:2024zpi}, in particular Eqs.~(4.12), are written in terms of the couple $(x,e_t)$, where $x$ differs from $y$ by terms proportional to the symmetric mass ratio $\nu$, namely $x = y(1+2\nu/3 + O(\nu^2))$ for small $\nu$.

 In order to produce a consistent check between the two results we need to perform the following identification on the notation used in Ref.~\cite{Trestini:2024zpi}

 where $s_1$ is the sensitivity of the Schwarzschild black hole to variations of the scalar field.
 Further, the sensitivity and the scalar charge are also related via